Home โ€ข Recipes โ€ข Traditional

 Self-raising Flour

-When Granny first gave me this recipe I had to clarify the use of self-raising flour in a crumble.
+When Granny first gave me this recipe, I had to clarify the use of self-raising flour in a crumble.
 It seems a little counter-intuitive to use a flour with a raising agent, in a part of a bake you don’t necessarily want to rise.
-Granny assured me self-raising flour is indeed what she uses!
+Granny assured me that self-raising flour is indeed what she uses!

 Butter or Margarine

 Like many bakes, butter can give you the best flavour in your rhubarb crumble.
-However, margarine is a great alternative if you are worried about over all cost, or using dairy.
+However, margarine is a great alternative if you are worried about overall cost or using dairy.
 Just be sure you use a block margarine, as opposed to the spreadable kind.

-• The shape and size of the dish you use is entirely personal preference.
-I use a round Pyrex dish that has a 1 litre capacity (photographed); mine is about 7 inches in diameter, which I picked up in a charity shop, and for the life of me I cannot find a similar one to link here.
-Granny on the other hand usually uses ones of her square Pyrex dishes, which are a similar capacity but a smaller diameter, and a little bit deeper.
+โ€ข The shape and size of the dish you use is entirely personal preference.
+I use a round Pyrex dish that has a 1 litre capacity (photographed); mine is about 7 inches in diameter, which I picked up in a charity shop, and for the life of me, I cannot find a similar one to link here.
+Granny, on the other hand, usually uses one of her square Pyrex dishes, which are of a similar capacity but a smaller diameter and a little bit deeper.
+A dish with a larger diameter will result in a shallower filling & crumble, whereas a smaller diameter will be a deeper filling & crumble.
+Generally speaking, though, you want a dish with a minimum capacity of 1 litre.

-• The recipe says to cut the rhubarb into thumb-sized pieces.
-Of course everyone’s thumbs are different in size but this is just a rough guide.
-However, if your rhubarb is particularly chunky in width too, I’d recommend cutting your it in half length-ways too.
+โ€ข The recipe says to cut the rhubarb into thumb-sized pieces.
+Of course, everyone’s thumbs are different in size, but this is just a rough guide.
+However, if your rhubarb is particularly chunky in width, too, I’d recommend cutting it in half lengthways, too.

 Rhubarb Crumble